-Commanded the Third Division of the Second Army Corps (under MGen.
-Edwin V. Sumner).
+He commanded the Third Division of the Second Army Corps (under MGen.
+Edwin V. Sumner) in Maryland.

-In November 1862 he was promoted to MGen. of Volunteers, and led the Division at Fredericksburg and Chancellorsville.
-He commanded the District of Harpers Ferry, then III Corps at Mine Run.
+In November 1862 he was promoted to Major General of Volunteers, and led the Division at Fredericksburg and Chancellorsville.
+He commanded the District of Harpers Ferry, then the Third Army Corps at Mine Run.
 He was relieved of command in May 1864, and served on military boards.

 After the War